microgenomics/pasteTaxID/README.md

-# PasteTaxID
+# pasteTaxID
-Welcome to the final solution for head's pains :D
-This script take your fastas, search for common IDs (ti, gi, emb, gb), get the ti (and gi if is missing), and finally put the ID's in the corresponding fastas with high speed (2-3 fastas per second)
-Support a lot files (more than 150000), avoiding the system collapse and save a lot of time!
+Welcome to the final solution to a lot of headaches :D This script will take a multifasta file (or many individual fasta files), then search for common IDs (ti, gi, emb, gb), and append the corresponding ti (and gi if missing) to fasta entries at high speed (2-3 fasta entries per second) pasteTaxID can take large multifasta files (we have tried more than 150000 without any problems), avoiding collapsing your system and saving a lot of time!

 ## Usage
+There are two ways of running the script.
+If you have a directory with individual fasta files then you could use the first strategy

     bash pasteTaxID.bash --workpath [directory_fastas]

+However, if you have a multifasta file, the appropriate command line is

     bash pasteTaxID.bash --multifasta [multifasta_file]

-where --workpath is a directory where your fastas are and --multifasta is the multifasta file (.fna, fn works too).
+where `--workpath` is a directory where your fastas are and `--multifasta` is the multifasta file (.fna, fn works too).

-In the example folder there are some fastas that doesn't contain a gi or a ti, just gb, try to test the script writing:  "bash PasteTaxID.bash --workpath example", wait a seconds and see the fastas again, now you can see the tax id and gi.
+In the example folder there are some fastas that don't contain a gi or a ti, just gb.
+Try testing the script by issueing

+	bash PasteTaxID.bash --workpath example

+Wait a few seconds and check the fastas again.
+Now  you should see tax id's and gi's appended to the fasta entries.

-### Warning
+### Notes
-if you have a huge multifasta, run the script and go for a coffe (or 2).
+* If you have a huge multifasta, go for a coffee (or 2) while the script runs.
+* Notice that the order of fasta entries in a multifasta file might have changed in comparison to the order of fasta entries in the file pasteTaxID produces